 - aesthetic appreciation – the perception of beauty and other sensory/emotional values experienced through pattern-seeing, in such areas as nature, fine arts, and coordinated movement

 In courses and private sessions alike, the Edu-K work is known for its movement-based approach to personal goal setting.
-People come with challenges that range from wanting to improve communication skills (such as reading, writing, listening, or focusing their attention) to aspiring to connect with their inner joy or self-confidence.
+People come with goals that range from wanting to improve their attention span, reading, writing, or listening, to wanting to dance, connect with their inner joy, and more.
 When they then experience their abilities in the context of their habits of movement, a new world opens up to them.

 The Edu-K balance process, “Five Steps to Easy Learning,” brings cognition together with intentional movement.
 A basic balance addresses three learning dimensions, and calls on the following five learning principles2.

 - Draw Out: Intelligence Is Inborn